michellejm/guns_in_America/index.md

 While this ranking has its own significant bias in it, it offers a useful way to rank the combination of how much each outlet it trusted across a polarized audience.
 This is not to say that any outlet **should** have any particular ranking, only that within this ecosystem, this is what the composite trust/polarity

+[1] While this article seeks to understand political polarization in the media, I do not intend to validate the lies that some of these outlets print.

 ### Collecting the Corpus